-Las Vegas — Blaupunkt, under its expected new owner Aurelius, recently showed prototype Internet radio car head units in partnership with MiRoamer, the Internet radio Web site.
+Blaupunkt, under its expected new owner Aurelius, recently unveiled prototype Internet radio car head units in partnership with MiRoamer, the Internet radio Web site.

 The two companies shared a booth at International CES to demonstrate two car radios that are able to link to MiRoamer’s Internet radio portal by a connection to a Bluetooth phone.
-Users may then access myriad Internet radio channels.
+Users may then access myriad Internet radio channels from their cars.
 To simplify the process, favorite “channels” can be selected via a home PC.

 Radios were displayed in single- and double-DIN versions, both with approximate 2.2-inch screens.
 The single-DIN version is based on the Blaupunkt “Hamburg” model and the double-DIN is based on the “New Jersey.”